-The following table summarises the valuation techniques and significant unobservable inputs used for the Company's financial instruments classified in Level 3 as of 30 September 2022:
+The following table summarises the valuation techniques and significant unobservable inputs used for the Company's financial instruments classified in Level 3:

-Fair value € Valuation technique Unobservable inputs Inputs (weighted average) Warrant liabilities 691,205 Black-Scholes Model & Lattice Model Expected volatility 10.50%
+As of 30 September 2023 Fair value € Valuation technique Unobservable inputs Inputs Warrant liabilities 729,658 Black-Scholes Model & Binomial Option Pricing Model Expected volatility 3.93% As of 30 September 2022 Fair value € Valuation technique Unobservable inputs Inputs Warrant liabilities 691,205 Black-Scholes Model & Lattice Model Expected volatility 10.50%

-The fair value of warrant liabilities are determined by the Board upon consultation with a valuation specialist with reference to significant unobservable inputs.
-The valuation specialist has used the Black Scholes Option Pricing Model and Lattice Model, incorporating expected volatility, expected term and the risk-free rate, to value the warrant liabilities.
+The fair value of warrant liabilities is determined by the Board upon consultation with a valuation specialist with reference to significant unobservable inputs.
+The valuation specialist has used the Black Scholes Option Pricing Model and Binomial Option Pricing Model, incorporating expected volatility, expected term and the risk-free rate, to value the warrant liabilities.
 Warrants are accounted for as derivative liabilities measured at FVTPL at each reporting period, in accordance with IFRS 9 and IAS 32.
 Changes in the fair value of the warrants are recorded in the statement of comprehensive income.